AI4Finance-Foundation/FinRL/README.md

 [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-360/)
 [![PyPI](https://img.shields.io/pypi/v/finrl.svg)](https://pypi.org/project/finrl/)

-**News: we plan to share our codes for both paper trading and live trading.
-Please share your interests.**
+**News: we plan to release codes for both paper trading and live trading.
+Please let us know your coding needs.**

-[**FinRL**](https://finrl.readthedocs.io/en/latest/index.html) is an open-source framework to help practitioners establish the development pipeline of trading strategies using **deep reinforcement learning (DRL)**. **An agent learns by continuously interacting with an environment in a trial-and-error manner, making sequential decisions under uncertainty, and achieving a balance between exploration and exploitation**.
+**Disclaimer: Nothing herein is financial advice, and NOT a recommendation to trade real money.
+Many platforms exist for simulated trading (paper trading) which can be used for building and developing the methods discussed.
+Please use common sense and always first consult a professional before trading or investing.**

 The open-source community **AI4Finance** (efficiently automating trading) provides resources about DRL in quantitative finance.
 It aims to accelerate the paradigm shift from the conventional machine learning approach to **RLOps in finance**.

+[**FinRL**](https://finrl.readthedocs.io/en/latest/index.html) is an open-source framework to help practitioners establish the development pipeline of trading strategies using **deep reinforcement learning (DRL)**. **An agent learns by continuously interacting with an environment in a trial-and-error manner, making sequential decisions under uncertainty, and achieving a balance between exploration and exploitation**.

 Join or discuss FinRL: [AI4Finance mailing list](https://groups.google.com/u/1/g/ai4finance), AI4Finance Slack channel: